Mitch Wishnowsky: Buffalo Bills

-On September 30, 2025, Wishnowsky signed a one-year contract with the Buffalo Bills, replacing fellow Australian punter Cameron Johnston, who was placed on injured reserve.
+On 30 September 2025, Wishnowsky signed a one-year contract with the Buffalo Bills, replacing fellow Australian punter Cameron Johnston, who was placed on injured reserve.
+In the 2025 season, he punted 38 times for 1,723 yards for a 45.3 average.

+On 13 March 2026, Wishnowsky re-signed with the Bills on a one-year contract.
+On 29 August 2026, he was cut from the 53-man roster.

+New England Patriots

+On 31 August 2026, Wishnowsky signed with the practice squad of the New England Patriots.
+On September 22, he was signed to the active roster.

 Personal life

 Wishnowsky and his wife Maddie have a daughter.